 Other Things to Avoid in your Garden If Hens Are Free-Ranging

 - Any pesticide, herbicide or turf-builder/lawn-improver.
-Some widely available len and weed treatments are lethal for chickens (and most other living things too!)
+Some widely available lawn and weed treatments are lethal for chickens (and most other living things too!)

 - Non-organic fertilizers.